Independent Film Company

-Independent Film Company (IFC) is an American film production and distribution company owned by AMC Networks and based in New York.
-It was formed as an offshoot of AMC's TV network, IFC (then known as the Independent Film Channel), and was originally named IFC Films.

-It mainly distributes independent features under its own name, select foreign films and documentaries under its Sundance Selects label, and co-distributes genre films with Shudder.
-It operates the IFC Center.
+Independent Film Company (formerly IFC Films) is an American film production and distribution company owned by AMC Global Media and based in New York.
+An offshoot of cable channel IFC, the company mainly distributes independent features under its own name, and select foreign films, and documentaries under its Sundance Selects label.

+Independent Film Company is part of the IFC Entertainment Group (formerly AMC Networks Entertainment Group), which also includes the IFC Center, and streaming service Shudder.

 History

+Background

-The Independent Film Channel, or IFC for short, first ventured into motion pictures in 1997 with their film distribution label, Next Wave Films.
-The label was shut down in 2002 and folded into IFC themselves.
+The Independent Film Channel (IFC) first ventured into motion pictures in 1997 with their film distribution label, Next Wave Films.
+The label helped fund "no-budget" movies, with Christopher Nolan‘s first feature, Following, and the Academy Award-nominated documentary Sound and Fury being notable titles.
+Next Wave Films was shut down in 2002 and folded into IFC.
 IFC also launched a film company, IFC Productions, which set up operation in March 1997 to produce their own feature film projects.
-On January 18, 1999, IFC launched a film label Agenda 2000, which set up their own film projects, which have their world premiere on IFC.
+In January 1999, IFC launched a film production label called Agenda 2000, which set up their own film projects, which had their world premiere on the IFC.

+Founding and early years

+In September 2000, IFC launched its own feature film unit, branded IFC Films, to be headed by Bob Berney, who also served as a consultant for the launch of Newmarket Films and would later be the founder of Picturehouse in 2019.

+IFC has several ventures in video on demand (VOD), available through cable television pay-per-view, Apple iTunes, and formerly Blockbuster's Movielink.
+In 2002, IFC Films struck a deal with MGM Home Entertainment to release its theatrical films to home video on DVD and VHS.
+In 2005, following MGM's purchase by Sony Pictures, IFC moved to Sony Pictures Home Entertainment for a short while, until they along with IFC's original TV shows moved to Genius Products in 2006 as part of a deal signed by Rainbow Media.